Story Graph

 How Story Graph Works

-Traditional writing tools use flat documents.
+Traditional writing tools force you into flat documents.
 Story Graph uses a dynamic, interconnected database to model your narrative universe.

 1. Create Your Cards

 Everything in your universe begins as a Card.
-Characters, locations, magical items, and factions are all individual entities.
+Characters, locations, magical items, species, factions, and concepts are all individual entities.

-Define custom attributes for each type (e.g., "Age" for a Character, "Climate" for a Location) to maintain a highly structured, searchable lore bible.
+Define custom attributes for each Card Type (e.g., "Age" and "Alignment" for a Character, "Climate" for a Location) to maintain a highly structured, searchable lore database.

 #Protagonist